Obituary: Wava Margaret Stoll

 Wava was a very selfless person and spent 24 years volunteering for the YRMC.
 She was a life member of DAV Chapter 16 of Prescott and lifetime member to AZ PTA.
 She was a member of the Unity Church of Prescott and had a strong testimony of God and His love for us.

-A celebration of Wava’s life will be held Saturday, June 18, at Ruffner-Wakelin Prescott Chapel, 303 S. Cortez St,, Prescott, AZ at 11:00 a.m.
+A celebration of Wava’s life will be held at 11 a.m.
+Saturday, June 18, at Ruffner-Wakelin Prescott Chapel, 303 S. Cortez St., Prescott.

 In lieu of flowers Wava requested for donations to be made to: Willow Wind Assisted Living where she lived for four years.
 Donations can be mailed to: Willow Wind, 3191 Aster Dr, Prescott, AZ 86305-3894.